-- Values: What does really matter?
+- Values: What really matters?
 What’s your culture?
-What do you care about the most?
+What do you care about most?

-- Company’s personality: What makes your business different?
+- Company personality: What makes your business different?
 What are its most recognizable features?

 2. Create your logo and image

-This is what most people think “brand identity” means.
-However, as you see, it’s just a part of the whole thing.
-In order to unify your image across platforms, channels and media, you will need to work on your brand kit.
+This is what most people think “brand identity” means, but it’s necessary to unify your image across platforms, channels and media.
+You need a brand kit consisting of:

-- Logo: it should be nice, but also meaningful.
+- Logo: It should be attractive, but also meaningful.

-- Typography: the font that you use is not just another element.
+- Typography: The font that you use is not a random choice.
 It also means something.
 Take your time to make the right decision.

 3. Avoid copying your competitors

-Because the goal is to make your business stand out, by copying your competitors you would be doing the exactly the opposite.
-Try to find and use whatever defines you best, instead of letting your competitors dominate.
+The goal is to make your business stand out so copying your competitors represents exactly the opposite.
+Try to find and use whatever defines you best rather than letting your competitors dictate it.

 4. Be consistent

 Always make sure to use your assets the same way and to be coherent across media.
-This does not mean to avoid innovation or diversity.
+Your brand should appear and feel the same wherever costomers encounter it.